gunnarvoet/niskine-proc/README.md

 ### SBE56
-Processing mostly done.

-Some of the time series end early or have gaps.
-Not sure how to go about applying the time offset in these cases.
-Need to look into this.
+Some of the time series have gaps.
+The time stamps seem ok, but need to look into this.
+First step is to try re-downloading to see if anything went wrong there.

 ### RBR
 Processing done.

+Some of the processing code lives in https://github.com/gunnarvoet/rbrmoored.

 **Issues (solved):** No time offset for **72167**, **76611**.
 These instruments were downloaded on a computer that misbehaved.
 Wrong time offset for **72146**, also due to misbehaving computer.
 Unfortunately, these instruments were not in the included in the clock calibration (warm water dip).
 Time offsets for all three instruments (72146: 12s, 72167: 0s, 76611: 10s) were determined by comparison with a few instruments below.